matthewsides/Project01/README.md

 ## 1. Introduction

-This document specifies a design for the conceptual features and mechanics (gameplay) of a game with the provisional title “CountDown”.
-It is based on and around elements discussed in various meetings and the continually running televised game show CountDown, the meetings held since 14th November 2017, between or involving Matthew Sides.
+This document specifies a design for the conceptual features and mechanics (gameplay) of a game with the provisional title “TraceBall” .
+It is based on elements found within a given brief specifying for a game based around a square following a mouse on screen.

 ### 1.1 Scope

-This documentation is intended to be read by programmers, artists and producers involved in the design implementation and testing of the video game rendition of CountDown.
+This documentation is intended to be read by programmers, artists and producers involved in the design implementation and testing of the HTML internet game "TraceBall".

 ### 1.2 Type Conventions